New Honda ZR-V: The Hero or Zero Family SUV?

 Honda ZR-V touchscreen

-Right at the heart of its dashboard, there’s this 9-inch touchscreen that’s like your command centre on the go.
+A prominent 9-inch touchscreen display acts as a command centre at the heart of the dashboard.
 It’s hooked up with Honda Connect, which is basically your co-pilot for all things entertainment.
-And for all of us who can’t live without our phones, the ZR-V steps up with Apple CarPlay and Android Auto.
-The screen is within reach, uncluttered and easy to use, with large icons that are hard to miss.
+For all of us who can’t live without our phones, the ZR-V steps up with Apple CarPlay and Android Auto for effortless connectivity.
+The screen is within reach, uncluttered and easy to use, with large icons to ensure you don’t hit the wrong button over a bump.

 This Advance spec also has an upgraded Bose sound system, and heads-up display to show important driving stats on above the dash to ensure the driver doesn’t take their eyes off the road.
-All trims get five USB charging ports; one for everyone.
+All trims get five USB charging ports, so there’s less fighting over chargers (unless there’s only one cable).

 Cargo And Storage Space

-Since this SUV is a smidgen bigger than the HR-V, it has more boot space.
+Despite being a compact SUV, the ZR-V is a smidgen bigger than the HR-V. As well as having more space for occupants, it has a good-sized boot.
 A 60/40 split in the rear seats allows more flexibility when loading items.
 Additionally, the seats fold to open up 1,301 litres of storage.
-Though there’s a slight load lip, it’s nothing to worry about.
+There’s a slight load lip, but it’s nothing to worry about.

 Luggage Capacity (seats up)370 Litres